 - He is NOT a bad boy.

-We did not cause his Sensory Processing Disorder.
-Our parenting styles did nothing to bring on his sensitivity to certain situations.
-We love our child fiercely and do everything in our power to see that he is cared for, protected and loved.
-We may not be the most savvy parents in regards to the latest therapies available, but don't you dare mistake our novice ignorance for bad parenting.
-We are fighting to make ourselves and others aware of this disorder, and we are doing all we can to give Vincent the therapy he needs to cope.
+I did not cause his Sensory Processing Disorder.
+My parenting style did nothing to bring on his sensitivity to certain situations.
+I love my child fiercely and do everything in my power to see that he is cared for, protected and loved.
+I may not be the most savvy parent in regards to the latest therapies available, but don't you dare mistake my novice ignorance for bad parenting.
+I are fighting to make myself and others aware of this disorder, and I are doing all I can to give Vincent the therapy he needs to cope.

 So the next time you see us in the store while Vincent is having a meltdown because the lights hurt his eyes and the cart feels especially frustrating to his backside, refrain from suggesting I stop spoiling him.
 I might not be so charitable in my response.